Last updated:

 4. Nike Mercurial Vapor

 Only a perfectly timed jump and an outstretch an arm can reach and block a screamer.
-Increased your chances in doing so as a keeper with the added bounce of the Mercurial Vapor’s Air Zoom technology .
-The Vapor is one of the most popular boots on the market with professional footballers and that means they suit a lot of players feet, they could well suit you too.
+Increased your chances in doing with the added bounce of the Mercurial Vapor’s Air Zoom technology .
+The Vapor is one of the most popular boots on the market with professional footballers and that means they suit a lot of players feet, so they could well suit you too.
+I definitely enjoyed the unique sole sensation provided by that proprietary strobel bag.

-Usually worn up front, the Ultra Ultimate can also be a suitable option to the last person of the backline.
+Usually worn up front, the Ultra 5 can also be a suitable option to the last person of the backline.
 The goalkeeper needs explosive verticals to block well-placed shots, and the lightweight nature of the Ultra surely does not serve as a burden to that cause.
 In fact, Puma’s speed boot now has an aggressive snapback for that springy sensation.
+Besides the lightweightedness and the snapback of the outsole, I sense that the Ultra has a very tight grasp on my foot and that, in conjunction with the snap of the outsole, is very responsive to my movements.

 7. New Balance Tekela

-With additional blades bordering the soleplate itself, the Tekela helps you dig in when you are on the edge and preparing to make the angular dive for that immaculate save.
+With additional rim blades bordering the soleplate itself, the Tekela helps you dig in when you are on the edge and preparing to make the angular dive for that immaculate save.
+I am all for New Balance providing high-cut, laceless and low-cut, laced options.

 Some of the popular goalkeepers in today’s age are Manchester City and Brazil’s Ederson with his extraordinary feet, Liverpool & Brazil’s other number 1 Alisson with his excellent distribution, and Aston Villa and Argentina’s Emiliano Martinez with his World Cup-winning shot blocking.